ilkratsc/familyMC/README.md

 # Simulating families

-This simple forward-in-time-simulation generates genotypes and phenotypes of parents and children with realistic linkage disequilibrium (LD), assuming direct, indirect genetic and parent-of-origin effects, under random or assorative mating.
+This simple forward-in-time simulation generates genotypes and phenotypes of parents and children with realistic linkage disequilibrium (LD), assuming direct, indirect genetic and parent-of-origin effects, under random or assorative mating.
 The assortment is done by ordering the phenotpyes of the parents, up to a certain correlation $\rho$ which can be set in the simulations.

 The code is tested with python/3.12.0.